theodorayy/theodorayy/README.md

 ### Hello, world! 👋
-> Ah, if it isn't the world's most famous line in programming.

 I'm Emmanuel, a technologist born in Jakarta, Indonesia –– raised and based in scorching hot Singapore 🇸🇬.

-I tend to call myself a full-stack developer (probably just manifesting the reality of it).

 Design is what I mostly get attracted to.
-Backend development is what I mostly get **paid** for.
-Sometimes, frontend engineering.
-Sometimes, cloud engineering.
-Less often but possibly, mobile engineering.
+Software development is what I mostly get **paid** for.

 ### Tools I tend to use 🛠️
 ----